Vicinity Centres: History

 After entering the United States market in late 2003, Centro acquired, redeveloped and renovated a number of mall properties.
 On 9 May 2006, Westfield announced the sale of seven United States shopping centres which it deemed to fit outside its strategic plan, which Centro subsequently acquired.
 Centro was the fifth-largest retail property owner/manager in the United States with 682 properties.
 The Oakleigh store was one of the largest available.
 It had over US$10 billion worth of property under management.
 Its USA corporate operations were primarily in Philadelphia, Pennsylvania and Los Angeles.
 Centro in the USA is now independently known as Brixmor.
 Centro has no affiliation with Brixmor.
 Centro Retail Trust sold its entire USA assets and platform to BRE Retail Holdings an affiliate of Blackstone Real Estate Partners VI, L.P. in 2011.

 Between 2003 and 2007, Centro and its managed funds acquired MCS's property syndicate business and substantial portfolios of US convenience shopping centres and operating businesses.
 On 17 December 2007, Centro announced it was continuing to negotiate the refinancing of A$1.3 billion in maturing facilities, and had obtained an interim extension until 15 February 2008 of all facilities maturing prior to that date.
-In addition, US joint venture facilities were also been similarly extended.
+In addition, US joint venture facilities were also similarly extended.

 It was speculated that the American-based subprime mortgage meltdown was the cause of a decline in lending and credit market problems.
 While Centro also announced they would be solvent until at least February 2008, shares in the group underwent a dramatic decline.
 Applications and withdrawals were suspended from Centro's Direct Property Fund (DPF) and the Centro Direct Property Fund International (DPFI).

 The company's difficulties were worsened by the 2008 global credit crunch and by two shareholders' class actions claiming up to $1 billion, while the company was required to refinance loans of $4.5 billion in December 2008.

 On 16 January 2009, Centro announced completion with its financiers for a long term refinancing and debt stabilisation agreement.
-The key features of the refinancing and debt stabilisation included:
+The key features of refinancing and debt stabilisation included: